The Five Secret Rituals

 I updated the Rites calling them T5T (The Five Tibetans) to make them more potent in light of modern exercise knowledge as well as to prevent a pattern of lower back pain and neck pain I observed from people practicing the original Rites - particulary from Rites 2 and 3.
 T5T focuses on developing strong deep abdominal muscles (core stability).
 These muscles wrap around and protect the spine like a natural weight belt preventing back injury (there are also neck stabiliser muscles which are also activated correctly during T5T).
 These actions are repetitive and correct alignment and control is very important.
 Strong core muscles also counteract the effects of gravity on the elimination organs as well as stimulate the reproductive glands.

-Author's Bio: Carolinda Witt - author T5T - The Five Tibetan Exercise Rites and The 10-Minute Rejuvenation Plan is also a T5T instructor.
+Carolinda Witt - author T5T - The Five Tibetan Exercise Rites and The 10-Minute Rejuvenation Plan is also a T5T instructor.

 Make the Five Secret Rituals Work for You

-Fall In Love with Exercise Again
+Fall In Love With Exercise Again by Lisa Zeigel,

 Fall marks a change in seasons and can also be a good time to make personal changes.
 If you’ve been sticking with your fitness routine but it’s not as fun or rewarding as it used to be, it may be due for a fresh start.
 What are some signs that your fitness routine could use a shake-up?